 American Enterprise chronicles the tumultuous interaction of capitalism and democracy that resulted in the continual remaking of American business—and American life.
-Visitors will be immersed in the dramatic arc of labor, power, wealth, success, and failure in America in an 8,000-square-foot space focused on the role of business and innovation from the mid-1700s to the present.
+Visitors are immersed in the dramatic arc of labor, power, wealth, success, and failure in American business and innovation from the mid-1700s to the present.
 Through captivating objects and engaging interactive displays, visitors can trace the country’s development from a small, dependent agricultural nation to one of the world’s most vibrant economies.

 American Enterprise will continue to grow as the museum collects new objects and stories.
 The exhibition's "New Perspectives" case, located in the Global Era section, will highlight new acquisitions and interpret old collections in novel ways.

 Currently on display: "Forgotten Workers: Chinese Migrants and the Building of the Transcontinental Railroad."
 This display focuses on the Chinese laborers whose hard work and sacrifice made possible the completion of one of the nation’s largest infrastructure projects and an amazing engineering feat of human endurance.
 Objects on view will provide a detailed look into the daily lives of Chinese laborers, such as a pair of chopsticks, a mining pick and a laborer’s conical hat.

 The next display, opening April 16, will feature eight barrier-breaking businesswomen and female entrepreneurs.

 A self-guided highlights tour is available online in the following languages: